British government response to the COVID-19 pandemic: Lifting the first lockdown and regional restrictions (April–September 2020)

 While nationwide lockdown measures were gradually relaxed throughout the summer, including a shift towards regional measures such as those instituted in Northern England in July, lockdown easing plans were delayed at the end of July due to rises in case numbers, and measures were increased once more following the resurgence of the virus nationwide starting in early September.
 On 14 August the Chancellor of the Exchequer Rishi Sunak urged people to return to offices, cafés and restaurants.
 On 27 August Boris Johnson launched a campaign emphasising the benefits to the public of returning to the office instead of working from home.

 On 11 July 2020, the MPs urged the Prime Minister to clarify on wearing masks, after he hinted a day earlier that it could become compulsory to wear them in shops.

 In August, Scottish First Minister Nicola Sturgeon advocated for the rest of the UK to adopt the zero-COVID approach that Scotland and Northern Ireland were both pursuing.

-On 9 September 2020, the British government announced the banning of social gatherings of more than six people, which was to be implemented from 14 September, amidst rising cases of coronavirus.
+On 9 September 2020, the British government announced the banning of social gatherings of more than six people, described as the "rule of six", which was to be implemented from 14 September, amidst rising cases of coronavirus.
 A £100 fine was initiated to be imposed on the people who fail to comply, doubling on each offence up to a maximum of £3,200.